khalidhoffman/gulp-utils/README.md

 `css`         | minifies css with cssnano.
 Will rewrite files with `.min.css` extension.
 Accepts path to single file or folder relative to workingDir for input
 `less`        | compiles less to css. will prompt for filename.
-`js`          | beautifies js, overwriting file `js-bundle`   | bundles and minfies with requirejs. input path should be a path to a requirejs config `build.js` `js-webpack`  | bundles with webpack. input path should be a path to a webpack config file `compass`     | compiles to css
+`js`          | beautifies js, overwriting file `requirejs`   | bundles and minfies with requirejs. input path should be a path to a requirejs config `build.js` `webpack`  | bundles with webpack. input path should be a path to a webpack config file `compass`     | compiles to css
 `jsx`         | compiles to `.js` in same directory as original `.jsx` file `sass`        | compiles to css